What Bins Do You Need For Tattoo Shop Waste Disposal? 💉

 What is an effective tattoo shop waste disposal system?

-Running a successful tattoo shop in Australia will mean you need to be a great artist, a great business person and also adhere to all best practises such as following a strict tattoo shop cleaning checklist to adhere to tattoo hygiene.
-You can see the NSW EPA tattoo shop cleaning checklist / factsheet here.
+Running a successful tattoo shop in Australia will mean you need to be a great artist, and a great business person and also adhere to all best practices such as following a strict tattoo shop cleaning checklist to adhere to tattoo hygiene.
+You can see the NSW EPA tattoo shop cleaning checklist/factsheet here.

 Key takeaways for tattoo hygiene and meeting requirements for a tattoo hygiene certificate include: